stonkpunk/my-npm-modules/marching-cubes-fast/README.md

 How it works:

-This tool breaks down the space like an octree and only runs the Marching Cubes kernal on voxels near the surface.
+This tool breaks down the space like an octree and only runs the Marching Cubes kernel on voxels near the surface.
 Each octant queries the signed distance function from its center and if the result is farther than the covering radius of the octant, the octant is discarded.
 The process is repeated recursively.

-You can also use this to create sparse voxel sets, simply skipping the Marching Cubes step.
+You can also use this to create sparse voxel sets (simply skipping the Marching Cubes step), or to run the Marching Cubes kernel on a list of arbitrary voxels, even if they are different sizes (for level-of-detail effects, etc).

 Based on [isosurface](https://www.npmjs.com/package/isosurface) by mikolalysenko, in turn based on [Paul Bourke's original](http://local.wasp.uwa.edu.au/~pbourke/geometry/polygonise/)